patching...

 The Moon-based university will hold a ribbon-cutting ceremony for the former Wayne Center on Sept.
 20.

-Classes are already underway in Robert Morris University's most recently completed facility—though the 50,000 square-foot building doesn't yet have a name.
+Classes are already underway in most recently completed facility—though the 50,000 square-foot building doesn't yet have a name.

 The former Wayne Center, which houses the university's growing School of Communications and Information Systems, opened with the fall semester, consolidating media arts, communications and computer information systems courses under one roof.